UHBiocomputation/UH-biocomputation-web/content/pages/08-SOP-nonadmins.rst

 - They are backed up.
 - Any errors can be easily rolled back.
-- They are easily accessible to anyyou that may need to modify them.
+- They are easily accessible to anyone that may need to modify them.
 - Non administrators that would like to make modifications can make them without the admins having to actively do all the work.

 Since Pelican is written in Python, it can be installed on all operating systems.
 It is easiest on Linux where it can generally be installed using the distribution's package manager: